3rd Jul 2025

 Full Facelift & Neck Lift, Deep Plane Facelift or Jowl lift

-Facelifts are available for men and women who want a more youthful appearance.
+Facelifts are available for men and women who want a more youthful appearance and facial contouring.
+A surgical facelift is a long-term solution for severe sagging, effectively tightening and lifting the skin and underlying muscles.
 Recovery time varies but typically takes around two weeks before going back to work with restorative restrictions.
-In addition, facelifts offer several benefits, including tightening sagging skin on the cheeks, chin, jowl and neck.
+In addition, facelifts offer several benefits, including tightening sagging skin on the cheeks, chin, jowl and neck, and can address a saggy neck as well as jowls.

 A neck lift involves the surgeon tightening the skin and muscles around the neck area.
+Neck lifts are effective for reducing a saggy neck and improving the contour of the jawline.
 In some cases, liposuction is carried out if there are also fatty deposits that need removing.

 Deep Plane facelift addresses the deep structures beneath the skin called the deeper facial musculature.
 The surgical procedure involves repositioning and lifting the deeper tissues, resulting in a natural facelift.
 Prices start from £13,000.

 A jowl lift or lower face lift improves the appearance of the lower face by removing excess skin and tones up the underlying muscles.
-The surgery aims to create a more youthful appearance removing jowls and creating a stronger more defined jawline.
-Prices start from £7,600.
+The surgery aims to create a more youthful appearance removing jowls, correcting a sagging jawline, and creating a stronger more defined jawline.
+These surgical treatments can also address a saggy neck.
+Prices start from £8,500.

 For more information to create a more youthful appearance by removing jowls, book a consultation with one of our surgeons at Kensington Medical.
 Contact us on 0204 551 4892 today to find out more.